Jalisco: Ethnic groups

-Los Altos de Jalisco is home of a large community of White Mexicans.
+Los Altos de Jalisco is home to a large White Mexican community.

 Another distinct group living in the state is foreign temporary residents or expats, the overwhelming majority of which are from the United States and Canada, concentrated in and around the small town of Ajijic by Lake Chapala.
 The Lake Chapala area has the largest population of Americans outside of the United States.
 The phenomenon began at the beginning of the 20th century.
 Cars with U.S. plates are not uncommon and many signs are in English and Spanish.
 There are no official numbers but the number of ex-pats in the area is estimated at 20,000.
 Half of these are from the US with most of the rest from Canada and some from European and Asian countries.
 Most are retirees, although there is a notable artist community.
 In the winter, the number of foreigners in the area can reach 50,000.
 Another area popular with foreigners is Lagos de Moreno.

 According to the 2020 Census, 1.67% of Jalisco's population identified as Black, Afro-Mexican, or of African descent.